-Eco-friendly travel begins in the planning.
+Eco-friendly travel begins with planning.
 If you are willing to do your homework first, you will save time, money, and reduce your environmental impact later.

 - Look for hotels or bed & breakfasts that make a commitment to eco-friendly practices.
-Environmentally friendly certification and memberships in green industry associations – such as Green Seal or Green Leaf – are more significant due to the requirements that must be met.
+Environmentally friendly certification and memberships in green industry associations—such as Green Seal—are more significant due to the requirements that must be met.

 - Consider how you will be getting to your destination.
 Traveling close to home reduces the environmental impact, as does carpooling to fill the car.
 When possible, take the train or bus.
 If you must fly, fly non-stop and book e-tickets to reduce paper waste.